 Skip to content

-Convert PNG to WebP on Mac with cwebp or GetCompress.
-Keep a JPEG fallback for older browsers.
+Convert PNG to WebP on Mac with GetCompress, cwebp, or a Preview resize first.
+Keep a JPEG or PNG fallback for older browsers.

 By Petr Samokhin

-That hero PNG is 1.8 MB but displays at 960 px wide on the page.
-WebP often cuts weight sharply when you resize first and pick a sensible quality level.
-Modern browsers load WebP efficiently; older ones still need a JPEG or PNG fallback in your HTML.
-Treat WebP as the optimized primary asset, not the only asset you ship.
-Lighthouse and Core Web Vitals reward smaller heroes, but accessibility and email workflows still expect a JPEG or PNG path you can attach without conversion.
+That hero PNG is 1.8 MB but displays at 960 px wide.
+WebP often cuts weight when you resize first and pick a sensible quality.
+Modern browsers load WebP well; older ones still need a JPEG or PNG fallback in HTML.
+Treat WebP as the optimized primary asset, not the only file you ship.

 Why WebP for websites